 Bodyweight training is some of the most practical training styles there is.
 If you can’t move your own body, what’s the point in moving other objects like barbells and adjustable dumbbells?
 Although I’m not a huge fan of the program, P90x has gotten lots of people to lose weight and gain some muscle without having to pay a gym membership.
 If that’s your only option, then do it!

 So stop making excuses and start making changes.
-Not only will you not regret making the transition
+You won’t regret it.

 Further reading